cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `sender_name`: _str_ - Name of the sender of this reward (the name of an actor, or the environment).

 `user_data`: _google.protobuf.Any instance_ - Data for a user-specific reward format.
 Can be `None` if no specific data was provided.
 The class enclosed in `google.protobuf.Any` is of the type set by the sender; it is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

+## class cogment.LogParams

+Class containing the paramaters of the trial.

+`max_steps`: _int_ - The maximum number of steps/ticks that the trial should run.
+After this number of steps/ticks, an end request will be sent to the environment.

+`max_inactivity`: _int_ - The maximum amount of time (in seconds) that the trial should be without activity before it is forcefully terminated.
+"Activity" is defined as a message received by the Orchestrator from a user component.

+`nb_actors`: _int_ - The number of actors participating in the trial.

+`datalog`: _dict_ - The datalog related parameters.
+The dictionary contains these key-value pairs:

+- `"type"`: _str_ - "grpc" or "none".
+If this is "none", then the data logging is disabled, and the datalog service will not be called.
+- `"endpoint"`: _str_ - The URL to connect to the datalog service.
+- `"exclude"`: _list(str)_ - Fields to exclude from the samples sent to the datalog service.

+`environment`: _dict_ - The environment related parameters.
+The dictionary contains these key-value pairs:

+- `"name"`: _str_ - Name of the environment
+- `"endpoint"`: _str_ - The URL to connect to the environment.
+- `"implementation"`: _str_ - The name of the implementation to run the environment

+### `__init__(self, cog_settings)`

+Parameter:

+-   `cog_settings`: _module_ - Settings module associated with trials that will be run ([cog_settings](#cog_settings.py) namespace).

+### `get_serial_type(self)`

+Return the type of serial data produced by `serialize` and accepted by `deserialize`.
+The type represents an ID dependent on [TrialParams](../cogment-low-level-api-guide/grpc.md#trialparams) defined in the low level gRPC API.

+Parameters: None

+Return: _int_ - The type of the serialization string data.
+This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; It is undefined behavior to try to deserialize the wrong type of data.
+This value is strictly larger than 1.

+### `serialize(self)`

+Return a binary string equivalent of the parameters.

+Parameters: None

+Return: _str_ - Serialized parameters.

+### `deserialize(self, raw_string)`

+Takes a serialized parameter string and sets the LogParams instance.

+Parameter:

+-   `raw_string`: _str_ - Binary string representing a serialized LogParam of the same type.

+### `get_trial_config(self)`

+Returns the trial config.

+Parameters: None

+Return: _protobuf class instance_ - Configuration for the trial.
+The type is specified in the file `cogment.yaml` under the section `trial:config_type`.

+### `get_environment_config(self)`

+Returns the environment config.

+Parameters: None

+Return: _protobuf class instance_ - Configuration for the environment.
+The type is specified in the file `cogment.yaml` under the section `environment:config_type`.

+### `get_actor_index(self, actor_name)`

+Returns the index of the given actor, or None if the actor is not in the trial.

+Parameters:

+-   `actor_name`: _str_ - Name of the actor to look for in the trial parameters.

+Return: _int_ - Index of actor is found.  `None` if not found.
+This index is constant in the trial and relates to all complete actors list provided by cogment (e.g. `Controller.get_actors()`).

+### `get_actor_name(self, actor_index)`

+Returns the name of an actor in the trial.

+Parameters:

+-   `actor_index`: _int_ - Index of the actor to retrieve.
+This number is constant in the trial and relates to all complete actors list provided by cogment (e.g. `Controller.get_actors()`).
+The value must be between 0 and `self.nb_actors` (exclusively).

+Return: _str_ - Name of the actor in the trial parameters.

+### `get_actor(self, actor_index)`

+Return information about a particular actor in the trial.

+Parameters:

+-   `actor_index`: _int_ - Index of the actor to retrieve.
+This number is constant in the trial and relates to all complete actors list provided by cogment (e.g. `Controller.get_actors()`).
+The value must be between 0 and `self.nb_actors` (exclusively).

+Return: _dict_ - Dictionary containing the details of the actor parameters.
+The dictionary contains these key-value pairs:

+-   `"name"`: _str_ - Name of the actor
+-   `"actor_class"`: _str_ - The actor class for the actor.
+This is specific to a type of trial and must match values in the corresponding `cogment.yaml` config file under section `actor_classes:name`.
+-   `"endpoint"`: _str_ - The URL to connect to the service actor, or "client" for client actors that will connect in.
+-   `"implementation"`: _str_ - The name of the implementation to run the actor
+-   `"config"`: _protobuf class instance_ - The configuration data for the actor.
+The type is specified in the file `cogment.yaml` under the section `actor_classes:config_type` for the specific actor class of the actor.

+## class cogment.LogSample

+Class containing a datalog sample.
+A sample starts and ends with the arrival of new observations from the environment.
+The last sample will end after all components have acknowledged the end of the trial (the state of that sample will then be `TrialState.ENDED`).

+Note that not some of the data may be not be available (`None`) if it was excluded from the sample (see datalog parameters).

+`tick_id`: _int_ - The time step that the sample data relates to.

+`state`: _cogment.TrialState_ - The state of the trial at the end of the sample period.

+`timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970) at the beginning of the sample period.

+`events`: _str_ - Description of special events that happened during the timeframe of the sample.

+### `__init__(self, params)`

+Parameter:

+-   `params`: _LogParams instance_ - The parameters of the trial.

+### `get_serial_type(self)`

+Return the type of serial data produced by `serialize` and accepted by `deserialize`.
+The type represents an ID dependent on [DatalogSample](../cogment-low-level-api-guide/grpc.md#logexportersamplerequest) defined in the low level gRPC API.

+Parameters: None

+Return: _int_ - The type of the serialization string data.
+This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; It is undefined behavior to try to deserialize the wrong type of data.
+This value is strictly larger than 1.

+### `serialize(self)`

+Return a binary string equivalent of the sample.

+Parameters: None

+Return: _str_ - Serialized sample.

+### `deserialize(self, raw_string)`

+Takes a serialized sample string and sets the LogSample instance.

+Parameter:

+-   `raw_string`: _str_ - Binary string representing a serialized LogSample of the same type.

+### `all_actor_names(self)`

+Generator method to iterate over all actors in the trial.
+This information can also be retrieved from the parameters of the trial.

+Parameters: None

+Return: _generator(str)_ - A generator for the names of the actors in the trial.

+### `get_action(self, actor)`

+Retrieve the action from the actor in the sample.

+Parameters:

+-   `actor`: _str_ or _int_ - The name or index of the actor for which to retrieve the action.
+The number, index and name of actors can be retrieved from the parameters of the trial.

+Return: _RecvAction instance_ - The action of the actor in the sample.

+### `get_observation(self, actor)`

+Retrieve the observation destined for the actor in the sample.

+Parameters:

+-   `actor`: _str_ or _int_ - The name or index of the actor for which to retrieve the observation.
+The number, index and name of actors can be retrieved from the parameters of the trial.

+Return: _RecvObservation instance_ - The observation of the actor in the sample.

+### `all_rewards(self)`

+Generator method to iterate over all the rewards in the sample.

+Parameters: None

+Return: _generator(RecvReward instance)_ - A generator for the rewards in the sample.

+### `all_messages(self)`

+Generator method to iterate over all the messages in the sample.

+Parameters: None

+Return: _generator(RecvMessage instance)_ - A generator for the messages in the sample.

 [1]: ./cogment-yaml.md
 [2]: ./parameters.md